CitizensFoundation/policy-synth/README.md

 ## Bringing together the best of collective and artificial intelligence

 ## More Information
-This project aims to combine human insights with the power of AI to address complex policy issues.
-We aim to enable policymakers and citizens to effectively engage with AI, facilitating quicker and more innovative decision-making processes.
+Our project is an ambitious endeavor to meld human insights with the power of AI to tackle complex policy issues.
+We're working towards creating a platform where policymakers, citizens, and AI can collectively interact to accelerate and enhance the decision-making process.

 ### Resources
 - [Figma Prototype Design](https://www.figma.com/file/ekIKXfT3tL8Ab7MoLSnjnN/Collective-Policy-Synth-V10)
 - [Live: First Test Results](https://collective-policy-synth.citizens.is/projects/1/)